Nine Dead In Russia School Shooting - UrduPoint

 A source told Interfax that Galyaviev had been armed with a Turkish-made Hatsan escort shotgun, the same weapon used in a mass shooting at a college in Kerch in Russian-annexed Crimea in 2018.

-Officials ordered a minute of silence at football matches later Tuesday and both cabinet and parliament meetings honoured those dead in the attacks.
+Officials ordered a minute of silence at football matches later Tuesday and both cabinet and parliament meetings honoured the victims.

 Witnesses offered chilling accounts of the tragedy.